Understanding 1 John

 Love each other is the teaching every Christian has learned from the beginning.
 Do not be like Cain who belonged to the Evil One and killed his brother (Genesis 4:8).
 Whoever does not love remains in death.
 Anyone who hates a brother or a sister is a murderer, and no murderers have eternal life in them (3:14-5).

 This is how we know what real love is: Jesus gave his life for us.
-So we ought to give our loves for our brothers and sisters.
-If everyone has enough to live and sees a brother or sister in need, but does not help, the God’s love is not living in that person.
-We should love people not only with words and talks, but by our actions and true caring (3:13-18).
+So we ought to give our love for our brothers and sisters.
+If everyone has enough to live and sees a brother or sister in need, but does not help, God’s love is not living in that person.
+We should love people not only with words and talks but by our actions and true caring (3:13-18).
 Thus, we know that we belong to the way of truth.
 When our hearts make us feel guilty we know how we can still have peace before God—He is greater than our hearts, and he knows everything—(3:20).
 If our hearts do not make us feel guilty, we can come without fear into God’s presence.
 And God gives us what we ask for because we obey God’s commands and do what pleases him (3:21).